MicrosoftDocs/Viva/Viva/learning/workday-integration-faqs.md

 **5. What if the admin user creating the refresh token leaves the organization?**

-The Refresh token is tied to a Workday account, which will be the Information System User and not any specific user.
+The Refresh token is tied to a Workday account, which is the Information System User and not any specific user.
 This refresh token is additionally available in the context of the Client which Admin creates in Workday.
 This client isn't tied to Admin user who created it, rather it's available to all the admins in the tenant.

 **6. Are there any other “grant type”, apart from “refresh_token"?**